oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ### 3.3.5 Inheritance Example

-JADN v2.0 introduced inheritance features to support constructing DataType inheritance hierarchies.
+JADN v2.0 introduces inheritance features to support constructing DataType inheritance hierarchies.
 This example uses concepts inspired by the [[CityGML](#citygml)] and [[CityJSON](#cityjson)] geographic modeling languages to provide an introduction to the use of inheritance in JADN.
 An overview of the